erasmus-without-paper/ewp-specs-architecture/README.md

 As service providers, EWP Partners are in no position to tell their customers (HEIs) how long they have to keep their data.
-When a HEI decides to delete all personal data at the time where it is no longer needed, then its gone.
+When a HEI decides to delete all personal data at the time when it is no longer needed, then its gone.

 However, what we can do is to RECOMMEND that such old entities should be kept online for at least some time before disappearing, so that all other partners